 Get the Skills to Become a Pharmacy Technician

-Northwest Suburban College (NWSC) offers an outstanding Pharmacy Technician Certificate program that prepares you to confidently work in all types of pharmacy settings, including retail, hospitals, home healthcare, mail order, and nuclear pharmacies.
+Northwest Suburban College (NWSC) offers a 32 week Pharmacy Technician Certificate program that prepares you to confidently work in all types of pharmacy settings, including retail, hospitals, home healthcare, mail order, and nuclear pharmacies.

 Whether you are currently employed as a Pharmacy Technician and you’re looking to improve your education and move up to more advanced levels of pharmacy, or you’re new to the field, this program is right for you.
-It will thoroughly prepare you for the Pharmacy Technician Certification Board exam (PTCB), and the Exam for the Certification of Pharmacy Technicians (ExCPT) offered by the National Healthcareer Association (NHA).
+Our pharmacy technician training program will thoroughly prepare you for the Pharmacy Technician Certification Board exam (PTCB), and the Exam for the Certification of Pharmacy Technicians (ExCPT) offered by the National Healthcareer Association (NHA).
 These board examinations are your gateway to becoming a working professional.

-The Pharmacy Technician Certificate program covers many aspects of pharmacology, pharmacy law and regulation, pharmacy administration, prescription processing, third-party billing, sterile compounding, infection control, OSHA regulation, 400 medications by brand, generic classification, and uses with relation to anatomy and physiology of the human body.
+The Pharmacy Technician Certificate program at Northwest Suburban College covers many aspects of pharmacology, pharmacy law and regulation, pharmacy administration, prescription processing, third-party billing, sterile compounding, infection control, OSHA regulation, 400 medications by brand, generic classification, and uses with relation to anatomy and physiology of the human body.

 In the Pharmacy Technician Certificate program, you’ll learn: